Vonage Video API archiving lets you record, save and retrieve sessions.

 for an archive of a session in a project that uses H.264 as

-the prefered video codec.
+the preferred video codec.

 startTimeOffset